 Now it’s time to design your email and add content.
 Mailchimp currently gives you two different ways to design an email—to use the classic builder or try the new builder as a beta user.
 If you’re just starting out, you might want to opt for the new builder since it’s likely to become the standard in the future.

 The differences between the new and standard builder are mostly how you’ll edit each element.
 The classic builder lets you drag and drop blocks to the layout and then edit the content of blocks on the right-hand side of the page.
 The new editor lets you add a new element by clicking on the plus sign where you want to add it, choosing the element and type you want to add, and then editing directly in the block:

 If you choose to design with the classic builder, simply choose a layout you like to get started or choose a theme you like.
 The drag-and-drop builder is easy to use.
 To edit text or images, you have to click the box, which opens an editable section to the right of your email.

 Design an Email in the New Builder Interface

-In Mailchimp’s New Builder email editor, you’ll still be able to choose from prebuilt templates, but they’re simpler and include less design.
+In Mailchimp’s New Builder email editor, you’ll still be able to choose from pre-built templates, but they are simpler and include less design.
 If you upgrade to a paid plan, however, you’ll have access to many more templates.

 New features have been added, such as an undo and redo option, and you can edit blocks directly by clicking on them.
-To add a new photo, text block, or another design element, just click on the plus sign above or below another block and choose what you want to add.
-Then just edit on the page.
+To add a new photo, text block, or another design element, just click on the plus sign above or below another block and choose what you want to add, and then just edit on the page.